Bright-07/requirement-analysis/README.md

 Use Case Diagrams show how users (actors) interact with the system.
 They help in understanding system functionalities and user roles.

 ![Booking System Use Case Diagram](alx-booking-uc.png)
+## Acceptance Criteria

+Acceptance Criteria are the conditions that a software product must meet to be accepted by a user, customer, or other stakeholder.
+They define the scope, boundaries, and requirements for a user story or feature to be considered complete.

+### Why is it Important?
+- Clarifies expectations and avoids misunderstandings
+- Serves as the basis for testing and validation
+- Ensures stakeholder satisfaction

+### Example: Checkout Feature in Booking System

+**Feature**: Guest can book and pay for a property

+**Acceptance Criteria:**
+-  The user must be logged in to access the checkout page.
+-  The booking summary should be displayed before confirming payment.
+-  The system must validate the availability of the property.
+-  Secure payment must be processed using an integrated payment gateway.
+-  A confirmation email is sent after successful booking.